 Risk Committee.
 The Risk Committee was established to assist the Board of Directors in fulfilling its risk management oversight responsibilities.
 Annually, the Risk Committee recommends the ERM policy and the risk appetite framework to the Board of Directors for approval.
 The Risk Committee receives periodic updates on compliance with the framework from the Chief Risk Officer (the "CRO").
-The Risk Committee is the governing body for our diversification efforts.

 Audit Committee.
 The Audit Committee is responsible for oversight of the Internal Audit function.
-Additionally, the Audit Committee oversees the quality and integrity of our financial reporting process and financial statements; the qualifications, hiring, performance and independence of our independent registered accounting firm; and our system of internal controls.
+Additionally, the Audit Committee oversees the quality and integrity of our financial reporting process and financial statements; the qualifications, hiring, performance and independence of our independent registered accounting firm; and our system of internal financial controls.